 Controlling Body Odor

-A 2004 study followed up, and investigated chlorophyll’s potential for treating trimethylaminuria, a hereditary condition characterized by a natural fishy body odor.
+Yes, 1980 was four decades ago, but a 2004 study followed up, and investigated chlorophyll’s potential for treating trimethylaminuria, a hereditary condition characterized by a natural fishy body odor.
+(3)

 The study found that 60 milligrams of chlorophyll taken three times daily significantly reduced the prevalence of the odor.

-Chlorophyll does this by causing the release of hormones that make you feel fuller.
+How?
+Well, chlorophyll causes the release of hormones that make you feel fuller.
+(5)

-One human study saw that after 16 weeks, patients who took chlorophyll supplements saw an average 55% greater decrease in liver toxins than those who took a placebo.
+Also, one human study saw that after 16 weeks, patients who took chlorophyll supplements saw an average 55% greater decrease in liver toxins than those who took a placebo.
+(7)

-A study conducted by the Linus Pauling Institute found that chlorophyll binds to potential carcinogens in the body and interferes with their absorption in the body.
+Furthermore, a study conducted by the Linus Pauling Institute found that chlorophyll binds to potential carcinogens in the body and interferes with their absorption in the body.
+(8)

 This stops them from being circulated and affecting vital tissues.

-This was confirmed by another study, which found that chlorophyll greatly reduces one’s risk of colon cancer by reducing the impact of toxins found in an unhealthy diet.
+Yet another study confirmed these findings.
+In fact, the chlorophyll in green leafy vegetables greatly reduces a person’s risk of colon cancer by reducing the impact of toxins found in an unhealthy diet.
+(9)

 Pill or Liquid?

-A quick trek through your health store supplement aisle will show that chlorophyll can be bought in both pill and liquid form.
+Take a quick trek through your health store supplement aisle, and you will see chlorophyll supplements in both pill and liquid form.

-If you’re looking to reap the most benefits for your body, pills are the way to go.
-That’s because pills contain a water-soluble type of chlorophyll known as chlorophyllin.
-It’s much more easily absorbed into the body.
+If you’re looking to reap the most benefits for your body, gel caps are a good way to go.
+That’s because pills contain a water-soluble type of chlorophyll known as chlorophyllin, or sodium copper chlorophyllin.
+(10)

-As with any supplement, it’s important to discuss chlorophyll with your doctor before taking it – particularly if you plan on using it to treat or prevent a health condition.
+As with any supplement, it’s important to discuss chlorophyll with your doctor before taking it – particularly if you plan to treat or prevent a health condition.
+Your provider will be able to determine which supplement you should be taking, and at which dose.